-This tutorial is for those who 1) understand the vulnerabilities of FTP but still want to learn how it's used AND 2) prefer doing things on the command line.
+This tutorial is for those who 1) understand the vulnerabilities of FTP but still want to learn how it's used AND 2) prefer doing things on the FTP command line.

-ftp>.
+To start using FTP on the command prompt, launch a terminal screen and then type ftp.
+After pressing the Return key, you should see a prompt labeled ftp>.
 This means the system is ready to accept FTP commands.
 Enter the following command:

 open [the hostname or IP address of your ftp server]

 After pressing the return key, you should then be asked to enter your username on the FTP server.
 Type it in and then press the return key.

 Next, you'll be asked to enter that username's corresponding password (pwd).
 Again, enter that and then hit return.
 If the login was a success, you should get a message saying you're now logged in.

 Another way to do this would be to type in ftp followed by the FTP server's hostname or IP address, like so:

 As soon as you're inside the FTP user interface (marked by the "ftp prompt"), you can request for a list of supported commands by entering the question mark symbol ?.

 Let's try some of those commands on that list (mkdir, delete, rename, rmdir, glob, verbose, etc) .

 To display the contents of the current remote directory on the FTP server, just enter the command: